onsi/hummus-and-fries/hummus.md

 ## Method

-1. Mash garlic with 1/4 tsp salt and juice lemons and place both in food processor for 2 minutes.
-Let them sit, the lemon will take the bitter edge off the garlic.
+1. Mash garlic with 1/4 tsp salt.
+1. Juice lemons and place lemons and garlic in food processor bowl.
+Let them sit for two minutes, the lemon will take the bitter edge off the garlic.
 1. Add tahini and remaining 1/4 tsp salt.
 Blend for 2 minutes.
 1. Add peeled chickpeas, olive oil and water.
 Blend for 20 minutes.
 1. Transfer to tupperware and refrigerate.